Junsume/Bharat-Intern/README.md

 This model classifies iris flowers into three species (setosa, versicolor, and virginica) based on the length and width of sepals and petals.
 It utilizes a classification algorithm to assign classes to input data.

 ### Dataset
-The dataset used for training and testing this model can be found in the `iris_dataset.csv` file.
+The dataset used for training and testing this model can be found in the `IRIS.csv` file.

 ### Implementation
 The Iris Classification model is implemented in the `iris_classification.ipynb` Jupyter Notebook.
 It includes data preprocessing, model training, evaluation, and prediction.